 Megan Hess, Mobile and Emerging Platforms Editor at Bloomberg LP

-Episode 4 on iTunes | Episode 4 on Soundcloud
+Episode 4 on iTunes | Episode 4 on Spotify

 This episode features an interview with Megan Hess, Mobile and Emerging Platforms editor at Bloomberg LP.
 Megan gives listeners a step-by-step guide to negotiating a raise, shares tips and sample scripts for tactfully transitioning to the next step in your career (including details on how to start that conversation with your boss), and explains why you shouldn’t take a title change with no raise.
 Plus, she discusses the importance of separating professional failure from personal failure.

 Taylor Strecker, host of Wake Up With Taylor on SiriusXM

 Episode 3 on iTunes | Episode 3 on Spotify

 In Episode 3, Julie chats with Taylor Strecker, host of the morning show Wake Up With Taylor on SiriusXM Radio.
 Taylor opens up about how she decides when to take on (and turn down) opportunities, her tips for building and managing a team that’s actually fun to work with, and her story of being lucky “but prepared for when the luck hit.”

 Amy Odell, editor, Cosmopolitan.com & director of Editorial Strategy, RedbookMag.com

 Episode 2 on iTunes | Episode 2 on Spotify